chocolatey/docs/input/en-us/general/troubleshooting.md

 <a id="markdown-error-this-package-does-not-support-64-bit-architecture-when-trying-to-install-from-a-local-or-included-binary" name="error-this-package-does-not-support-64-bit-architecture-when-trying-to-install-from-a-local-or-included-binary"></a>
 ### "ERROR: This package does not support 64 bit architecture." when trying to install from a local or included binary.

 This is similar to the above, the error is the same.
 In most cases it stems from setting up your package parameters for `Install-ChocolateyInstallPackage` but calling `Install-ChocolateyPackage` instead.
-Learn the differences at the [[PowerShell function reference|HelpersReference]].
+Learn the differences at the [PowerShell function reference](./creating-packages/helpers/reference).

 Reference: https://groups.google.com/d/msgid/chocolatey/d11d8eb2-74b3-4c2c-b0bb-d1a1ed3df389%40googlegroups.com (you will need to join the group to see the message)